demetriusvissarion/CV/README.md

 ## Work Experience

-**Teque** (04/2023 to Present)
-_Junior Full Stack Developer_
-- Developed and maintained several custom internal CMS platforms used for content updates, performance report analysis and importing of external APIs data.
-- Developed and maintained databases, maximising data accuracy and integrity.
-- Used TDD to develop new features (back-end and front-end).
-- Wrote E2E front-end tests with Cypress.
-- Used technologies: HTML, CSS, PHP, Python, JavaScript, Node.js, Alpine JS, Laravel, Livewire, Tailwind, Bootstrap, Ajax, Json, Composer, Vagrant, VVV, WordPress, Gulp, Watch, Webpack, MySQL, MongoDB, Git, GitLab, Jenkins, Trello, Jira.

-**Makers** (10/2023 to Present)
+**Makers** (10/2023 to 03/2024)
 _Full Stack Engineering Bootcamp Student_
 - Built full-stack and frontend apps both individually and in teams using a variety of tech, including JavaScript, React.js, Node.js, Express.js, Python, Mongo.DB, Mongoose, PostgreSQL, HTML and CSS, and design patterns such as MVC, repository and dependency injection.
-- Created a full-stack mobile application with React Native, Node.js, Express.js and MongoDB.
+- Created a full-stack web application with React.js, Node.js, Express.js and MongoDB.
 - Designed and implemented SQL and NoSQL databases; built RESTful APIs.
 - Carried out test-driven development (TDD) using Jest and Pytest (unit, integration and feature tests).
 - Developed a strong foundation in object-oriented programming in both Python and JavaScript.
 - Followed Agile practices including Scrum and Kanban. frequently collaborated with others through group projects and pair programming.
 - Participated in emotional intelligence workshops (on topics such as communication, teamwork, empathy and feedback)

+**Teque** (04/2023 to 03/2024)
+_Junior Full Stack Developer_
+- Developed and maintained several custom internal CMS platforms used for content updates, performance report analysis and importing of external APIs data.
+- Developed and maintained databases, maximising data accuracy and integrity.
+- Used TDD to develop new features (back-end and front-end).
+- Wrote E2E front-end tests with Cypress.
+- Used technologies: HTML, CSS, PHP, Python, JavaScript, Node.js, Alpine JS, Laravel, Livewire, Tailwind, Bootstrap, Ajax, Json, Composer, Vagrant, VVV, WordPress, Gulp, Watch, Webpack, MySQL, MongoDB, Git, GitLab, Jenkins, Trello, Jira.

 ## Skills